sighupio/workshop-material/devsecopsday/supply-chain-security/hands-on/08-unleash-pipeline.md

 We are almost ready to launch our pipeline.
 Create tekton `pipeline` and `pipelinerun` resources (this will automatically start the pipeline run):
 > **Note**
+> > In order to push and pull from SIGHUP registry you need the credentials.
+> If you want to try this at home use your own registry 😁
-> Before running the following command create the `hands-on/tekton/registry_credentials.yaml` file with this structure:
+> Create the `hands-on/tekton/registry_credentials.yaml` file with this structure:

 ```yaml
 apiVersion: v1